 Why focus here on car accidents caused by mechanical failure?
 Because that 2% figure is, as noted by the NHTSA, is not fully inaccurate; the vehicle related critical reasons were mainly inferred through external visual inspection of the vehicle components … the related statistics may not, therefore, be representative of the role of the other internal vehicle related problems.”

 In short, mechanical failures in vehicles may be a bigger problem than the available data suggests.
-Owners not maintaining there cars or trucks properly is a well recognized problem and their maintenance failures can be what might have caused you to be involved in an accident or suffer an injury.
+Owners not maintaining there cars or trucks properly is a well recognized problem and their maintenance failures can be what might have caused you to be involved in a car accident or suffer an injury.

 With this in mind, here are the top 3 mechanical failures that cause car accidents: